Looking to dust off those handbells in the music closet and start a handbell choir this year?

 Yes, free!

-These sites offer a variety of arrangements for bell choirs - some for a small number of bells, others for as many as 5 octaves, some with piano/organ accompaniment, others with instrumental parts.
-Whether you play them in worship or use them for extra reading practice in rehearsals, you can't beat free!
+These sites offer a variety of arrangements for bell choirs—some for a small number of bells, others for as many as 5 octaves, some with piano/organ accompaniment, others with instrumental parts.

-The UMC Discipleship Ministries has several free arrangements for Lent and Easter, arranged by Dean McIntyre.
-Titles include:
+The UMC Discipleship Ministries has a few free arrangements for Christmas Eve and the Christmas season, arranged by Sandy Rogers.
+Titles include: Joy to the World and Silent Night.

 I shared a free acclamation/processional that SD wrote for our bell choir a few years ago.
 Download it here.